S22-67-272Q/lab3/README.md

 Part 3: Additional Views
 ===========

-__Note: If you are out of time, you may finish this last part outside of lab.
-You will get full credit for this lab.__

 1. Go to the command line and create a new git branch called 'styling' and check out the code to that branch so we can experiment with some new styles.